 Ladybirds will start gathering en masse under bark, in window frames and sheds/garages to spend the winter in torpor, while most beetles will be retreating underground or under logs.
 Many insects (even some amphibians) will overwinter in long grass and leaving an area of your lawn overgrown can be immensely valuable to their hibernation.
 If you can create a log pile, even better.

-If you’re working in the garden this month you may also find you dig up some small brown plastic-looking cases.
+If you’re working in the garden this month you may dig up some small brown plastic-looking cases.
 These are the pupae of moths and beetles and if you re-bury them where you find them, they should pupate next year.
-You may come across bramble leaves that look like someone’s scribbled on them with white chalk or Tippex – this is the handiwork of the caterpillars of the bramble leaf-miner as they munch their way between the top and bottom layers of the leaf.
+You may also come across bramble leaves that look like someone’s scribbled on them with white chalk or Tippex – this is the handiwork of the caterpillars of the bramble leaf-miner (Stigmella aurella) as they munch their way between the top and bottom layers of the leaf.
+If you look carefully you'll notice the tunnel widen as the larvae grows and holding the leaf against a light should reveal a dark trail of frasse (insect droppings).
+Country-wide, hundreds of moths, fly, sawfly and beetle species have larvae that mine leaves and this modus operandi serves a dual function: it helps hide the larva from predators and also allows it access to the sap and less well defended cells of the leaf, rather than the outside layers that contain chemicals aimed at deterring leaf predators.
+You can learn more and record your sightings on the British Leafminers website.

 There will be a few spiders around, particularly if October was mild, but these will gradually start retiring if the weather cools, although some in houses and sheds/garages may continue to make their presence known into next month.
 In our parks and woodlands most spiders either die at the end of the breeding season, before the cold sets in, or overwinter in the leaf litter.
 Slugs and snails, particularly the giant leopard slug, may also be found out and about during November, particularly if the weather remains mild and damp.